 Group B Strep in babies, caused by doctors’ negligence, is considered as child birth injury.
 There is no fixed compensation that can be claimed for child birth injuries; rather different cases are considered based on the degree of loss or difficulty imposed on the patient due to the medical negligence.
 That is why you need to get professional legal advice before making a claim.

-Our solicitors are open for free compensation evaluation consultation.
-You can reach out to us to know how you can get started with your claim.
+Our solicitors are open for a free consultation session.
+You can reach out to us via our phone lines 0800 644 4240 to know how you can get started with your claim.

 Contact A Specialist Solicitor Today For A Free Claim Assessment